ericcfields/EmCon/readme.md

 # EmCon

-Last updated: 13 October 2023
+Last updated: 5 March 2024

 **Summary**

-This study is designed to examine the relationship between the LPP of the ERP and subsequent memory at varying delays.
+This study is designed to examine the relationship between the late positive potential (LPP) of the event-related potential (ERP) and subsequent memory at varying delays.
 EEG is recorded as participants are presented with a list of 200 neutral words, 200 negative words, and 40 animal words.
 The task is to press a button to indicate whether the word is an animal word.
 After a short delay, half the presented stimuli along with new neutral, negative, and animal words are presented and participants compete a remember/know/new memory test.
 The other half of the stimuli are tested in a memory test the next day.

 **Contact Information**